signalwire/signalwire-node/README.md

 signalwire.createCall(params)
   .then(function (result) {
     // Call has started!
-Retrieve call UUID in "result.channel" })
+Retrieve call UUID in "result.channel"

+    // You can also subscribe to this call notifications! result.onNotification(function(notificationType, notificationData){
+      // Handle this notification in a different way of the global ones.
+      // If you set this listener, the global one will not be notified.
+    })
+  })
   .catch(function (error) {
     // An error occured!